The manager credited with discovering singing superstar Lorde has been fired by Warner Music over sexual harassment allegations.

 “Most of the time I just told him to shut up.”

-Maclachlan subsequently admitted the claims that he “sexually harassed and emotionally manipulated her while she worked for him” are true.
+Maclachlan subsequently admitted the claims that he “sexually harassed and emotionally manipulated her while she worked for him” were true.

-Warner Music confirmed the dismissal, with a Sydney spokesperson saying the label is committed to “providing a safe, professional environment for all our team.”
+A spokesperson said the label is committed to “providing a safe, professional environment for all our team.”

 “Our Code of Conduct is very clear regarding harassment of any kind.